GonzaloEspindola/GonzaloEspindola/README.md

 **About me:**

-  I'm a Frontend web developer.
+  I'm a full stack web developer.
 Right now I'm searching my first job at the IT world.

   I want to be continue learning, improving my skills and my code of course to be part of technological development.